Name: James Hogue

 on board an English privateer which fell in with an American vessel and in

 the engagement the British ship was captured.
-Mr. Hogue quickly made friends
+Mr. Hogue quickly made

-assigned to service on the American frigate Trumbull.
-After about five and a
+and was assigned to service on the American frigate Trumbull.
+After

-half years of service in the many vicissitudes between the English and
+about five and a half years of service in the many vicissitudes between the

-grandfather of William C. Elder.
+maternal grandfather of William C. Elder.

 Both of James's children were born in Kentucky so the idea that he had